datagen24/dshield-mcp/README.md

 - `ELASTICSEARCH_PASSWORD`: Elasticsearch password
 - `DSHIELD_API_KEY`: DShield API key for threat intelligence
 - `LOG_LEVEL`: Logging level (DEBUG, INFO, WARNING, ERROR)
+- `LOG_FILE_PATH`: Optional path to a log file (recommended).
+JSON-RPC protocol messages are sent on stdout; logs are written to stderr and to the configured file.

 ### 1Password Integration